Welcome to Personality Central

 If it is possible, let them use their five senses to absorb the new data, rather than just telling them about it.
 ISTPs trust information they learn experientially.

-Resist the temptation to tell them what methods they should use to get to their objective; ISTPs actually find it stifling.
+Resist the temptation to tell them what methods they should use to get to their objective; ISTPs find it stifling.

 That said; let’s look at what will possibly cause conflict with an ISTP, and how you can avoid it.